One Horizon|Docs

 Configuration

-When you manually create a daily standup within One Horizon you can choose the days, timezone and time the meeting takes place.
-You can choose which days of the week to hold standups and specify the meeting time that works for your team.
+When you enable a standup within One Horizon you can choose the days, time and timezone the meeting takes place.

 Calendar integration

 If you enabled Google Calendar and connected it, we can sync the meeting and standup you already have or create a meeting in Google Calendar.
-Google Calendar integration automatically syncs standup meetings with your team's calendars when connected.
-Existing recurring meetings can be linked, or new meetings will be created.
+The integration automatically syncs standup meetings with your team's calendars when connected.

 Manual scheduling works when Google Calendar isn't connected.
 Team members receive Slack or email notifications about standup times and can access the standup board manually.